 33 The Homend, Ledbury

 One of the UK’s most recent MICHELIN Stars is also, it turns out, one of its most affordable.
 It’s no surprise, given the low-key, homely charm of 33 The Homend.
 This the kind of restaurant where you can feel the personal touch of those running it: namely Elizabeth and James Winter, experienced operators who know how to provide proper hospitality.
-The Star-quality food’s not bad either, nor is the price of the fixed-price lunch menu.Three Courses, Thurs-Fri Lunch – £48
+The food’s pretty impressive, too, as is the affordability of the fixed-price lunch menu.Three Courses, Thurs-Fri Lunch – £54

 Elephant, Torquay